-As part of NAIDOC week celebrations, Indigenous netball players from across WA are invited to participate in the annual NAIDOC Netball Carnival, the largest indigenous netball event in Australia.
-Held at the State Netball Centre, and staged in conjunction with the Department of Sport and Recreation, the NAIDOC Netball Carnival is both an opportunity to introduce indigenous netballers to competitive netball, as well as a platform to increase awareness and education around health promotion, health prevention and care benefits for Indigenous people.
-The age divisions include ANZ NetSetGO, 10U, 12U, 14U, 16U, 18U and four open divisions.
+As part of NAIDOC week celebrations, Aboriginal and Torres Strait Islander netball players from across WA are invited to participate in the annual NAIDOC Netball Carnival, the largest such netball event in Australia.
+Held at the State Netball Centre, and staged in conjunction with the Department of Local Government, Sport and Cultural Industries, the NAIDOC Netball Carnival is both an opportunity to introduce Aboriginal and Torres Strait Islander netballers to competitive netball, as well as a platform to increase awareness and education around health promotion, health prevention and care benefits for Indigenous people.
+The age divisions include Suncorp NetSetGO, 12U, 14U, 16U, 18U, four open divisions, and a Masters division.

 History & Participation

-The NAIDOC Netball Carnival was first held in 2005 and has grown significantly in the time since, with record numbers participating across four junior divisions and four senior divisions in 2015, including approximately 80 teams and 2,500 players, coaches, umpires, officials and spectators.
-The carnival caters for participants from ANZ NetSetGO to 12U, 13U, 15U, 17U and Open age divisions.
+The NAIDOC Netball Carnival was first held in 2005 and has grown significantly in the time since.
+In 2017, a record 114 teams and 3,000 players, coaches, umpires, officials and spectators participated.

 Netball WA thanks its major partner Healthway – promoting the Smarter than Smoking health message to encourage young people to remain non-smokers; the Insurance Commission of WA – promoting the Belt Up campaign to wear seatbelts and be safe on our roads; and the Department of Local Government Sport and Cultural Industries.